A Global Census of Metals in the Universe: Metal Mass Density of Cool Gas ( K)

 \section{Metal Mass Density of Cool Gas ($T\lesssim10^5$ K)}

 The cool gas surrounding galaxies and constituting the CGM and the cool IGM are probed using UV absorption lines in quasar spectra.
 We follow \cite{lehner2018a} in categorizing these intervening \HI-selected gaseous absorbers based on their neutral hydrogen column densities $N_{\rm{HI}}$\footnote{These labels are observationally motivated and have been historically used to classify absorbers based on their neutral hydrogen column density.
-We note them here to connect our results to the literature.
-These labels are useful as indicators of baryonic overdensities and environments and for understanding observation techniques/limitations.}: (i) Ly$\alpha$ forest absorbers (LAF, $\logNHI\leq 14.5$), (ii) strong Ly$\alpha$ forest systems (SLFSs, $14.5\le\logNHI<16.2$)\footnote{For the low-$z$ sample this threshold appears at $\logNHI\gtrsim15$.
+For instance, LLSs were defined to have an optical depth $\tau\geq1$ at the Lyman limit, corresponding to $\log\,N_{\rm HI}\geq17.2$.
+DLAs were originally defined by \citet{wolfe1986} as absorbers with rest equivalent width $>5$ \AA, which selects absorbers having lines broadened by radiation damping and corresponds to $\log\,N_{\rm HI}\gtrsim 20.3$, a column density typically observed in disks of galaxies in contemporary 21-cm observations.
+We include these definitions to connect our results to the literature.
+These classifications serve as useful indicators of baryonic overdensities and environments while also reflecting observational techniques and limitations.} (in units of \column): (i) Ly$\alpha$ forest absorbers (LAF, $\logNHI\leq 14.5$), (ii) strong Ly$\alpha$ forest systems (SLFSs, $14.5\le \logNHI<16.2$)\footnote{For the low-$z$ sample this threshold appears at $\logNHI\gtrsim15$.
 This is because the UV HST/COS data used for the survey is not sensitive enough to measure low metallicities ($\left[\rm{X/H}\right]<-1$) for $\logNHI<15$ absorbers.}, (iii) partial Lyman systems (pLLSs, $16.2\le\logNHI<17.2$), (iv) Lyman limit systems (LLSs, $17.2\le\logNHI<19.0$), (v) super-LLSs or sub-DLAs (SLLSs, $19.0\le\logNHI<20.3$) and (vi) DLAs ($\logNHI\geq20.3$).
 The typical overdensity of gas increases with $N_{\rm{HI}}$ \citep{schaye2001}.
-DLAs are cool, neutral and dense gas, often associated with the inner regions of galaxies \citep{wolfe2005b,chen2017} and represent the largest reservoir of cool gas for fuelling star formation (\citealt{peroux2003}; \citealt{wolfe2005a}; \citetalias{peroux2020}).
+DLAs are cool, neutral, and dense gas often associated with the inner regions of galaxies \citep{wolfe2005b,chen2017} and represent the largest reservoir of cool gas for fuelling star formation (\citealt{peroux2003}; \citealt{wolfe2005a}; \citetalias{peroux2020}).
 The pLLSs, LLSs, and SLFSs are often associated with the CGM or the denser IGM with metallicity as a principal indicator of their environments \citep{berg2023}.
-LAF absorbers trace the larger scale diffuse intergalactic gas in the dark matter filaments threading the Universe (\citealt{mcquinn2016}; \citetalias{peroux2020}).
+LAF absorbers trace the larger-scale diffuse intergalactic gas in the dark matter filaments threading the Universe (\citealt{mcquinn2016}; \citetalias{peroux2020}).
 They may also trace the extended diffuse CGM of galaxies.
 Thus, by studying the mass of metals in each column density regime as a function of cosmic time, we can trace the changing distribution of star formation-produced metals in cosmic gas spanning a wide range of physical scales.